Ray Emery

 Raymond Robert Emery (né Nichols; September 28, 1982 – July 15, 2018) was a Canadian professional ice hockey player who was a goaltender in the National Hockey League (NHL) for eleven seasons, between 2003 and 2015.
-Emery was chosen 99th overall by the Ottawa Senators in the 2001 NHL Entry Draft.
-During the 2006–07 season, he gained the starting job and backstopped his team to the Stanley Cup Finals, the first appearance in the finals for the modern Senators' franchise.
-However in the subsequent season, he lost his place as the team's starting goaltender due to an injury.
+Emery was chosen 99th overall by the Ottawa Senators in the 2001 NHL entry draft.
+During the 2006–07 season, he gained the starting job and backstopped his team to the Stanley Cup Final, the first appearance in the final for the current Senators' franchise.
+However, in the subsequent season, he lost his place as the team's starting goaltender due to an injury.
 He won a Stanley Cup championship with the Chicago Blackhawks in 2013.

 In 2013, Emery won the William M. Jennings Trophy along with teammate Corey Crawford, awarded to the goaltender or goaltenders who give up the fewest goals in the season.
 Emery was a two-time Bill Masterton Memorial Trophy finalist for his dedication and perseverance.
 His teammates and fans often referred to him as "Razor" or "Sugar Ray" for his aggressive playing style.

 Early life

 Emery was born Raymond Robert Nichols on September 28, 1982, in Hamilton, Ontario.
 His mother, Sharlene worked as an overhead crane operator at a Dofasco steel mill when she became pregnant at 20.
 His biological father had no interest in raising a child, and abandoned them.
 In 1984, Sharlene met Paul Emery whom she married in 1986.
-He was adopted by Paul and took his surname shortly afterward.
+Raymond was adopted by Paul and took his surname shortly afterward.
 Emery had two younger brothers, Andrew and Nicholas.
 The family lived in a century-old farmhouse near the town of Cayuga.

 Emery excelled in school, and was offered a scholarship.
 He played many sports other than ice hockey, including golf, baseball, and soccer.
 In hockey, he originally played as a defenceman, but switched to goaltender at nine years old due to a shortage of goaltenders in his league.